satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T01_RHadoop_visitors_prediction.md

 ## Step 2.
 Prepare Omniture dataset for further regression

-In omniture dataset we have information from 2012-03-01 till 2012-03-15 (Hive query `select country, ts, count(*) from omniture2 group by country, ts`), for many countries there are gaps, we are going to put 0 into these gaps and remove datasets with only two elements, because of it's not enought for regression.
-The result of this query is followed:
+In omniture dataset we have information from 2012-03-01 till 2012-03-15 (Hive query `select country, ts, count(*) from omniture2 group by country, ts`), for many countries there are gaps, we are going to put 0 into these gaps and remove datasets with too small amount of elements, because of it's not enought for regression.
+The result of this query is following:

 [![](./images/tutorial-01/Omniture-hive-res.png?raw=true)](./images/tutorial-01/Omniture-hive-res.png?raw=true)